-At Azul Nox Encampment O.T.O., we do our best to reduce our carbon footprint at these events in honor of the Lord of Nature.
+At Azul Nox Oasis O.T.O., we do our best to reduce our carbon footprint at these events in honor of the Lord of Nature.
 To that end, as a mindful community, we ask attendees to bring their own plastic dishware and silverware to reduce the amount of trash that is created.
-We also ask that for those who are bringing wine or other forms of alcohol try and only bring it in containers that are burnable or environmentally friendly (boxed wine vs. bottles).
+We also ask that for those who are bringing wine or other forms of alcohol try and only bring it in containers that are burnable or recyclable environmentally friendly (boxed wine vs. bottles).

 Please remember that all public and ritual areas in the camp are drug free zones.
 Anyone caught violating the drug free zone policy will be asked to leave the event without refund.

 Every year of our campout can be different.
 Some years are hot.
 Some are not.
 Some are sunny, while other can be quite rainy.
 Nature can be unpredictable and so can the weather be.
 Please try and be prepared for anything.
-(One year, the very talented magicians of our encampment held the storm back all day but when an invocation to Dionysus was exclaimed, the Heavens truly broke in a torrential fury… when the God who Comes rains, he pours.)
+(One year, the very talented magicians of our local body held the storm back all day but when an invocation to Dionysus was exclaimed, the Heavens truly broke in a torrential fury… when the God who Comes rains, he pours.)
 Be sure to pack extra clothes and bedding items.